d16-dorian/ReSpot-TV/README.md

 WARNING : This project is only a translation of the original app.
 Patches available are in French and English.
 Italian, German, Spanish and Portugese patches are currently in making.

-If you have any issues, please contact me on Discord. d16.dorian
+If you have any issues, please contact me on Discord :

+d16.dorian or join us here : https://discord.gg/r796raWNdV

 Requirements :